 It can be a pain viewing all these metrics using the Google Ads dashboard.
 Even more so, if, like me, you have a couple of ad campaigns that you are running side by side.
 To see what the conversion numbers are, and how much you are spending per campaign.

 This was one of the reasons I started building Elementary Analytics.
-I wanted a cut-down, and very specific view of my Google Ads stats.
-In turn, how that affected my Google Analytics stats, impacting my sales and profit margins.
+I wanted a cut-down and very specific view of my Google Ads stats.
+In turn, that affected my Google Analytics stats, impacting my sales and profit margins.

 “Elementary” Or Simplified View Of Your Google Ads Insights

 With our dashboard, you can view your top 4 metrics on a single widget.
-Creating as many widgets as you need for Google Ad campaigns as you would like to review.
+Create as many widgets as you need for Google Ad campaigns as you would like to review.

 Below is a screenshot of the last 30 days’ stats for Elementary Analytics.

 There is also an indicator that highlights if a metric has gone up or down compared to the previous thirty days.
-As well as showing you by what percentage the metrics as gone up or down by.
+As well as showing you by what percentage the metrics as gone up or down.